sarahjones123/nGenue_docs/docs/getting_started/counterparty/counterparty.md

     Counterparties handle disputes or discrepancies that may arise, such as shipment issues, quality concerns, or billing errors, aiming to resolve them efficiently to maintain a healthy business relationship.

-Counterparties in *nGenue* are pivotal to maintaining smooth transactions, reinforcing accountability, and ensuring adherence to agreements and standards across all commercial interactions.
+Counterparties in nGenue are pivotal to maintaining smooth transactions, reinforcing accountability, and ensuring adherence to agreements and standards across all commercial interactions.

+---